-Welcome to our tipping section where you will find horse racing tips for every race in Ireland and the UK.
-Our expert team of horse racing tipsters bring you detailed analysis and daily tips for all of today's racing, helping you to unearth winners and each-way value.
-Don't miss today's best free bets in Ireland and best UK free bets.
+Welcome to our tipping section where you will find free horse racing tips for every race in Ireland and the UK.
+Our expert team of tipsters bring you detailed analysis and daily horse racing tips for all races, helping you to unearth winners and each-way value.

 Alongside today's horse racing tips, see also the nap of the day, horse racing tips for tomorrow and today's lucky 15.

 Find today's best betting offers in Irelanda> and best UK betting offers where you can use your daily free tips.

 - BLOOMEREC (2) has been runner-up in both his starts.
 He is distance suited and will be hard to beat in this line-up.
 If there is to be a danger it might come in the form of CLOTH OF DREAM (6) who is making his debut.
 UGATZAI (3) showed improvement when runner-up in a claimer last time out but will need to do more to win this race.
 BALERION (5) seems better than his last run and should run well.